 So, how can you apply today’s words to insult someone?
 Simple: you can say, for example, “Esse gajo é bué chungoso”, which can be translated to something along the lines of “That guy is really a low-life scum”.
 Politicians?
 Nasty neighbours?
+Your ex?
 Take your pick!

 * Caló is a language spoken by Romani people of Portuguese and Spanish origin, which in practical terms means you can find speakers of caló outside of the Iberian Peninsula.